hikemalliday/checkers-react/README.md

 #### DEV NOTES:
 My second project created with ReactJS, as well as my second project created with Typescript.
 The replay feature plays the game from an array of objects.
 Each object represents a game turn, and contains the movement start and movement end coordinates.
 Its from these coordinates that we 'recreate' the piece movements.

+Learned a fair amount about state management with this project.
+Specifically, the async nature of 'useState()', and the sync nature of 'useRef()'.